amitian/short-story-recommender/readme.md

 ### Recommender

-- Given a short story, the recommender can return a list of short story recommendations based on the cosine similarity of topics, style group, and author.
+Given a short story, the recommender can return a list of short story recommendations based on the cosine similarity of topics, style group, and author.
+Users can also adjust the weights of these criteria based on their own preferences.

 ## Tools